lesserwhirls/netchdf/Readme.md

 Its possible we can use Kotlin coroutines to speed up performance bottlenecks.
 TBD.

+## What version of the JVM?

+We will always use the latest the latest LTS (long term support) Java version, and will not be explicitly supporting older versions.
+Currently that is Java 21.

+### Scope

+We have the goal to give read access to all the content in NetCDF, HDF5, HDF4, and HDF-EOS files.

+The library will be thread-safe for reading multiple files concurrently.

+We are focussing on earth science data, and dont plan to support other uses except as a byproduct.

+We will not provide write capabilities.

+The core module will remain pure Kotlin with very minimal dependencies.
+In particular, there will be no dependency on the reference C libraries
+(except for testing).
+There will be no dependencies on native libraries in the core module, but other modules or projects that use the core are free to use dependencies as needed.
+We will add runtime discovery to facilitate this, for example
+HDF5 filters that use native libraries.

 ### Testing

-We will use the Foreign Function & Memory API for testing against the Netcdf, HDF5, and HDF4 C libraries.
+We use the Foreign Function & Memory API for testing against the Netcdf, HDF5, and HDF4 C libraries.
 With these tools we can be confident that our library gives the same results as the reference libraries.

 Currently we have this test coverage from core/test: